Aravindh-Gajaraj/SQL/README.md

 # SQL

+# Question 1

-# Social Media Addiction can be a crippling disease affecting millions every year.
+Social Media Addiction can be a crippling disease affecting millions every year.

-# We need to identify people who may fall into that category.
+We need to identify people who may fall into that category.

-# Write a query to find the people who spent a higher than average amount of time on social media.
+Write a query to find the people who spent a higher than average amount of time on social media.

-# Provide just their first names alphabetically so we can reach out to them individually.
+Provide just their first names alphabetically so we can reach out to them individually.

 with CTE AS
   (SELECT FIRST_NAME, AVG(MEDIA_TIME_MINUTES) AS USER_AVG_TIME